-The best pH for growing weed in coco coir with Canna Coco nutrients is to keep most of your waterings between 5.7 and 6.0 in the vegetation stage and 6.0 to 6.2 for flowering stage.
+The ideal pH for coco coir cannabis grows is between 5.8 and 6.0 in the vegetation stage and 6.0 to 6.2 for flowering stage.
 The max range you’d want would be 5.5 to 6.5, growing pot in coco outside of that pH range will cause nutrient problems.

-Your goal is to keep the coco coir medium at a pH of 5.8 or so which is ideal for proper nutrient absorption by marijuana plants.
-Varying the pH a bit from 5.7 to 6.0 allows for nutrients that are absorbed best at slightly higher or lower levels.
+Your goal is to keep the coco coir medium at a pH of 5.8-6.0 or so which is ideal for proper nitrogen absorption by marijuana plants in veg.
+Varying the pH a bit in veg from 5.7 to 6.0 allows for nutrients that are best absorbed at slightly higher or lower levels.
 You want to go a bit higher for flowering to allow for better absorption of phosphorus and potassium.

 You should always water your coco coir to runoff, aim for 10-20% to drain out the bottom of your container.
 This ensures the roots get fully saturated and the runoff removes excess nutrient salts that could lead to nutrient burn.